PedroVMota/async-patterns-cpp/README.md

 # C++17 Utilities Library

-A collection of thread-safe C++17 utilities including a Singleton pattern implementation and a TaskRunner for asynchronous task execution.
+A collection of thread-safe C++17 utilities including a Singleton pattern implementation, a TaskRunner for asynchronous task execution, and a MemPool for tracked memory allocation.

 ## Quick Links